 The 3/8-16 4-Prong Zinc T-nut is the best seller because of the price.
 It's the cheapest in our offerings and the most readily available.
 If installed and seated correctly, they work great.
 1426 pounds of force is required to pull the T-nut through a 3/4" ACX plywood panel.
 Below is a Pro/Cons list.

 - Good choice for indoor and outdoor walls.

 - There is a risk of hammering them in crooked.

-- Expert Tip: We seat every t-nut when the panel is one the ground.
+- Expert Tip: We seat every T-nut when the panel is on the ground.
 We use a large hold that has 1" or more of material behind the washer inside the climbing hold.
-We hand thread the bolt until we are satisfied we have achieved a proper bolt to t-nut threading.
-We then take an impact driver with a 5/16" Hex Driver Bit and run the driver mechanism enough clicks/bursts to seat the t-nut.
+We hand thread the bolt until we are satisfied we have achieved a proper bolt to T-nut threading.
+We then take an impact driver with a 5/16" Hex Driver Bit and run the driver mechanism enough clicks/bursts to seat the T-nut.
 If you hear the clicks/bursts from the impact driver for more than one second, about 5 to 10 clicks, you are most likely overdriving.
-It's doesn't take much to seat a t-nut using this method.
+It's doesn't take much to seat a T-nut using this method.

 Click here to read about HOW TO INSTALL 4-PRONG T-NUTS.

 Click here to read about Zinc versus Stainless Steel.

 - Barrel height is 7/16" tall